 There is one double bedroom on this floor – very light and spacious with the simple and modern interiors following through as with the rest of the downstairs.
 There is a family bathroom with a shower over bath set up.

-Upstairs are two bedrooms; one sleeps three and the other two.
+Upstairs are two bedrooms; one sleeps three and the other sleeps two.
+There is a second bathroom with a toilet and washbasin.
 Slightly warmer up here with carpets throughout and victorian style beds.
 All very light and spacious and incredible views of the sea beyond.